-There have been three recent approvals for the treatment of advanced ovarian cancer, including but not limited to BRCA-mutated (germline and/or somatic) associated advanced ovarian cancer, for the poly ADP-ribose polymerase, or PARP, inhibitors, olaparib, niraparib and rucaparib.
-We believe that sapacitabine, possibly administered alongside a CDK inhibitor, may offer an alternative or complementary approach to PARP inhibitors in this area of unmet medical need.
-Once mature data become available from a completed extension study of an additional 20 BRCA positive, patients with breast cancer and an ongoing Part 3 evaluating alternative dosing schedules, we will consider further development plans.
-This will include making a decision to substitute seliciclib with CDK065 and/or evaluating combinations with a PARP inhibitor in patients with BRCA mutations or HR deficient cancers.
+Approved treatment for advanced ovarian cancer, including but not limited to BRCA-mutated (germline and/or somatic) associated advanced ovarian cancer, include the poly ADP-ribose polymerase, or PARP, inhibitors, olaparib, niraparib and rucaparib.
+We believe that sapacitabine, possibly administered alongside a PARP or CDK inhibitor, may offer an alternative or complementary approach to PARP inhibitors in this area of unmet medical need.
+Once mature data become available from a completed extension study of an additional 20 BRCA mutation positive patients with metastatic breast cancer and an ongoing Part 3 evaluating alternative dosing schedules, we will consider further development plans.
+In parallel, an investigator-sponsored study is enrolling at Dana Faber Cancer Centre evaluating sapacitabine with olaparib in patients with BRCA positive breast cancer.